Protect Your Health And Immunity With Seasonal Shots And Immunizations.

 Book your vaccine at any one of our locations:

-Schedule a COVID-19 Vaccine or Booster by selecting one of the 3 available vaccine types — Pfizer, Moderna or Johnson & Johnson.
+Schedule a COVID-19 Vaccine or Booster by selecting one of the 2 available vaccine types — Pfizer or Moderna.
 To schedule a different vaccine, select the Other Vaccines button.

 After selecting your vaccine type, you’ll be able to pick from one of our 4 locations to find a vaccine time that works best for you.
 Your information is kept safe within a HIPAA-compliant platform.